mdeliw/chopdas/docs/source/maven.md

 </plugin>
 ```

-Use a two step process with the maven dependency plugin to create jar by copying all dependencies into `/libs` folder and then using the maven jar plugin.
+Use a two step process with the maven dependency plugin to create jar by copying all dependencies into `/libs` folder and then using the maven jar plugin to create executable and classpath-aware jar with the link to the dependencies from the maven dependency plugin.
 These approach does not create a fat jar, instead the executable jar will only run if the `/libs` folder will be accessible for a jar.

 ```xml
 <packaging>jar</packaging>